AdobeDocs/developers-animatesdk-docs/Element_object/elemen19.md

 #### Description

-Method; sets the position of the element’s transformation point.
+Method; sets the position of the elementâ€™s transformation point.
 This method is almost identical to [document.setTransformationPoint()](#_bookmark317).
 It is different in the following way:

 -   You can set transformation points for elements without first selecting them.